whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-14-Five-Four-Club-Subscription-June-2016-Review-Coupon.md

 <br>

 When you subscribe to [Five Four Club](https://www.fivefourclub.com/getstarted?referrer=RE731318){:target="_blank"}, you take a profile survey to input your size and style preferences.
 My husband selected "Casual" as his style with a preference in vibrant rich colors.
-There are 4 options in style; Classic, Casual, Fashion Forward or a Mix of all.</p>
+There are 4 options in style; Classic, Casual, Fashion Forward or a Mix of all.

 <br>